 - Click ‘Turn Windows features on or off’ from the left menu.

-- Now Select WSL and click ok to allow download and install required files from the Microsoft server.
+- Now Select WSL and click ok to allow the download and install required files from the Microsoft server.

 - Restart your PC to apply the changes